Come and see us

 Our next gig dates

-Building on the incredible impact of the debut eponymous album in 2017, Ten Millennia are back with their eagerly-awaited follow up, ‘Love Won’t Wait’, which is due to be released on 17th August 2018.
+Building on the incredible impact of the debut eponymous album in 2017, Ten Millennia are back with their eagerly-awaited follow up, ‘Love Won’t Wait’, which is out now and available from here, HMV, Amazon and independent record stores..
 The album features a number of funky, disco-flavoured songs penned by the band’s keyboard player, Wayne Pollock, and vocalist, Rosie.

 Produced by Andy Wright, notable for his Grammy award-winning work with Jeff Beck as well as such luminaries as Simply Red, Annie Lennox, Luciano Pavarotti plus a score of pop successes, the album is the culmination of an exciting and successful couple of years for the Yorkshire-based band.

 2017 saw the band receive massive radio airplay, both regional and national, including BBC Radio 2 playlists.
 They also toured with Jools Holland and Shakin’ Stevens, as well as headlining the Riverside Stage at The Cornbury Music festival.
-In 2018, Ten Millennia will be appearing on the main stage at the Cornbury Festival, as well as supporting Tony Hadley and more dates with Jools Holland, including The Royal Albert Hall!
+In 2018, Ten Millennia appeared on the main stage at the Cornbury Festival, as well as supporting Tony Hadley, Texas and more dates with Jools Holland, including The Royal Albert Hall!

 The band is made up of the following members: Rosie (lead vocals/song writing), Wayne Pollock (keyboards/song writing), Rich Jevons (guitar), Colin Sutton, (bass guitar), Russell Henderson (saxophone), and Julian Richer (drums).